M17-Project/rru-rf-hw/README.md

 ## Firmware
 A basic, "crash-test" frmware template is available [here](https://github.com/M17-Project/rru-rf-fw).

+## Chassis
+Milled aluminum chassis is required.
+A reference design can be obtained from a [separate repository](https://github.com/M17-Project/rru-rf-chassis).

 ## License
 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].